 The worst thing you can do is tell them off or just shut them in a crate and ignore them while hoping they will settle and just go to sleep.
 Neither will help resolve the issue and could actually just make it worse and prolong it.

-Strategies to help your anxious dog
+Strategies to help an anxious dog

-Calming activity ahead of bedtime
+Calming an anxious dog with activity ahead of bedtime

 As the clock ticks towards bedtime, try to sit quietly with them.
 Help them to feel calm and relaxed.
 Rub them behind the ears, for example to relax them.
 Do something that will soothe them, ready for a peaceful night’s sleep.
 What you don’t want to do is to get their adrenaline going just before you plan to leave them alone.
 So be careful the games you play just before bed.